cestella/cestella.github.io/_posts/2014-10-24-pyspark-openpayments-analysis.markdown

 Two things that are interesting:

-* Mentor Worldwide does not fitting the decreasing probability distribution that we.
-Many payers diverge from benford's law, but it's interesting when they break the basic form of decreasing probabilities as digits progress from 1 through 9.
+* Mentor Worldwide does not fitting the decreasing probability distribution that we would expect given the Benford distribution.
+Many payers diverge from Benford's law, but it's interesting when they break the basic form of decreasing probabilities as digits progress from 1 through 9.
 * Benco Dental Supply has a huge amount of payments starting with 1.
 This is likely an indication that they have a standard gift that they give out.

 {% highlight python %}